Roman Sadovsky: 2017–18 season

-2018–2019 season
+2018–19 season

 Sadovsky began the season at the 2018 CS Autumn Classic International, where he placed fourth in both the short and free programs, winning the bronze medal, his first senior medal.
 Sadovsky landed his first quad toe loop jump in competition.
 He then placed twelfth at the 2018 Skate Canada International, after struggling in both of his programs, and won the silver medal at the 2018 Inge Solar Memorial.

-Sadovsky placed fifth in the short program at the 2019 Canadian Championships, executing his open quadruple Salchow-triple toe loop combination cleanly but popping a planned quad toe loop and receiving a negative Grade of Execution on his triple Axel.
-He dropped to seventh place overall following a difficult free skate.
+Sadovsky placed fifth in the short program at the 2019 Canadian Championships, but dropped to seventh place overall following a difficult free skate.

-2019–2020 season
+2019–20 season

 Starting the season on the Challenger series, Sadovsky won the bronze medal at the 2019 CS Finlandia Trophy after placing third in the short program and fourth in the free skate.

 Sadovsky placed tenth at Skate Canada International, his first Grand Prix assignment for the season.
 Competing next at the 2019 NHK Trophy, Sadovsky placed fourth in the short program despite making two jump errors, one of them costing him the second part of his combination.
 He was second in the free skate, making only two minor errors on his second triple Axel and closing triple Lutz, and placed third overall, taking his first ever Grand Prix medal.

 Entering the 2020 Canadian Championships as a contender for the title, Sadovsky placed third in the short program behind Keegan Messing and Nam Nguyen, having had two of his jumps called as underrotated.
-He then won the free skate, with only two minor jump errors on his triple loop and second triple Axel, while Messing and Nguyen both struggled.
+He then won the free skate with only two minor jump errors on his triple loop and second triple Axel.
 Sadovsky won his first national title by a margin of over seventeen points.
 Sadovsky was named to one of Canada's three men's berths at the 2020 Four Continents Championships, but Skate Canada declined to immediately decide who would be Canada's sole men's representative at the 2020 World Championships in Montreal.
-Sadovsky placed sixteenth at Four Continents, and thus was not chosen for the World Championships, instead claimed by Nguyen.
+Sadovsky placed sixteenth at Four Continents, and thus was not chosen for the World Championships.